Comments & Reviews

 A great story, well written

 I found this book very engaging and once I started I had a hard time putting it down.
 The characters are strong, the dialogue is very well written and the story is excellent.
-The various storylines are built carefully and are each engaging.
+The various storylines are built carefully and each is engaging.
 You almost feel that you know the characters.
 As they start to connect and weave together the overall effect is excellent.

 I would highly recommend this book and hopefully there are more to come in the future!